© Leigh Prather | Dreamstime.com

 Something as simple as going to bed earlier may actually help you maintain a lower weight.
 Several studies have found a link between the time we go to bed and body mass index (BMI).

-One study found that for every minute later the participants went to sleep, their BMI scores went up by 0.035 over six years.
 This mean that for every hour later someone went to bed, they gained 2.1 BMI points.

 In another study, adults who were late sleepers had an average BMI of 26.
-Adults who went to bed early only had an average BMI of 23.7.
+Adults who went to bed early had an average BMI of only 23.7.

 There are many reasons that going to bed earlier can help in your weight loss efforts.
-It may partly be because when we go to bed late, we eat more food, especially later in the evening.
+It may be partly because when we go to bed late, we eat more food, especially later in the evening.

 SLEEP: THE MISSING PIECE IN YOUR WEIGHT-LOSS PUZZLE?

 If you don’t get at least seven hours of quality sleep daily and don’t go to bed at a reasonable time, consider shifting your bedtime to earlier in the evening.
-As little as a half hour could make a big difference.
+As little as a half-hour could make a big difference.

 Getting better sleep will help your health in numerous ways, and it just might help you lose a few extra pounds.
-Give it a try for a few weeks and see if it helps.
+Give it a try for a few weeks and see whether it helps.

 Early to Bed… A Habit Worth Starting Early